schoenwaldnils/timeline/readme.md

 # Timeline

-This is a page to visualize timespans described in the bible.
-Including lifespans of persons lived in the past.
+Managed with [Contentful](https://www.contentful.com/) as content management system, [Next.js](https://nextjs.org/) as framework and [Algolia](https://www.algolia.com/) as search engine.

-Managed with Contentful, Nextjs and Algolia as search engine.
+This Project visualizes lifespans and timespans described in the bible.